 Folders are a great tool to help you organize devices in order to simplify management of those devices.
 You can apply configuration settings, assign content, and perform tasks on any folder.
 When you do so, the folder's devices inherit those settings, assignments, and tasks.
+You can also export the contents of a folder in the csv format by using the Export option.

 For best results, you should place devices with similar configuration setting requirements in the same folder.
 If all devices in the folder require the same content or tasks, you can also make content or task assignments on the folder.
 However, all devices in the folder might not have the same content and task requirements.
-Therefore, you can organize the devices into groups and assign the appropriate content and tasks to each groups (see "Groups" on page 23 below).
+Therefore, you can organize the devices into groups and assign the appropriate content and tasks to each groups (see "Groups" on page 24 below).